2015 Gilgit-Baltistan Assembly election: Aftermath

 The newly elected assembly members took oath on 24 June 2015.
-Hafiz Hafeezur Rehman was elected as 2nd Chief Minister of Gilgit Baltistan unopposed.
-He took oath on 26 June 2015.
+On 25 June, Fida Muhammad Nashad and Jafarullah Khan, both of PML(N), were elected unopposed as Speaker and Deputy Speaker, respectively.
+Moreover, on 26 June 2015, Hafiz Hafeezur Rehman, also of PML(N), was elected as the 2nd Chief Minister of Gilgit Baltistan unopposed.
+He took oath on the same day.